Skip to content

 #5.
 Update Toshiba Fire TV Firmware

 Outdated firmware frequently causes display glitches including screen flickering.
-Current Toshiba TVs (C350 4K and V35 1080p) run Fire TV OS — the update path is different from older Android-based Toshiba sets.
+Current Toshiba TVs (C350 4K and V35 1080p) run Fire TV OS; the update path is different from older Android-based Toshiba sets.

-TV system update screen
+Fire TV system update screen checking for firmware updates

 Updating firmware also patches bugs that cause no sound and HDMI issues.
 Follow all on-screen instructions carefully to avoid interrupting the update.